240408-JavaReactAWS/notes-and-demos/weeks-4-5/notes/git.md

 # We're going to try to force a merge conflict real quick
 Let's see if the unreachable object thing is gone
+This change should only be visible on the new feature branch